‘Essential’ workers and businesses: Here’s how Washington Gov. Inslee’s ‘stay at home’ order defines them in a time of coronavirus

 - Weather forecasters

-- Workers that maintain digital systems infrastructure supporting other critical government operations
+- Workers who maintain digital systems infrastructure supporting other critical government operations

 - Workers at operations centers necessary to maintain other essential functions